mantidproject/mantid/dev-docs/source/WritingPerformanceTests.rst

 main branch of
 Mantid <http://builds.mantidproject.org/job/main_performancetests2/>`__.
-This job runs on a machine at the ESS, everytime that changes are merged into the Mantid master branch, and stores the timing information in a database, also generating HTML output via a `set of python scripts <https://github.com/mantidproject/mantid/tree/main/Testing/PerformanceTests>`__.
+This job runs on a machine at the ESS, everytime that changes are merged into the Mantid main branch, and stores the timing information in a database, also generating HTML output via a `set of python scripts <https://github.com/mantidproject/mantid/tree/main/Testing/PerformanceTests>`__.